fly-lang/fly/llvm/docs/MemorySSA.rst

 ``MemoryDependenceAnalysis`` for most (if not all) use-cases.
 This is because, unless you're very careful, use of ``MemoryDependenceAnalysis`` can easily result in quadratic-time algorithms in LLVM.
-Additionally, ``MemorySSA`` doesn't have as many arbitrary limits as ``MemoryDependenceAnalysis``, so you should get better results, too.
+Additionally, ``MemorySSA`` doesn't have as many arbitrary limits as ``MemoryDependenceAnalysis``, so you should getValue better results, too.
 One common use of ``MemorySSA`` is to quickly find out that something definitely cannot happen (for example, reason that a hoist out of a loop can't happen).